FT-Labs/pdwm/README.md

 <img src="https://github.com/PhyTech-R0/dwm-phyOS/blob/master/screenshots/s5.png">

- This modified suckless **dwm** window manager is built for arch based _phyOS_ distro but can be installed with following for any linux OS.
+ This modified suckless **dwm** window manager is built for arch based _phyOS_ (release is soon with calamares) distro but can be installed with following for any linux OS.
  ### Requirement for total functionality:

  - light